partrita/DataAnalysis-w-AI-course/learn-more/beyond.md

 ## Additional readings

+### Consequence of AI

+How NLP was killed by Transformers/ LLMs in [Quant magazine 2025 April](https://www.quantamagazine.org/when-chatgpt-broke-an-entire-field-an-oral-history-20250430/?)

 ### Blogs, newsletters

 * Blog post by Posit [Text Summarization, Translation, and Classification using LLMs: mall does it all](https://posit.co/blog/mall-ai-powered-text-analysis/)